-Equipped with the same Flyknit cuff, the reasonably new Nike SB Dunk High Elite became a better skate sneaker option as it offered secured lock-in fit for the heels and ankles.
-First put on the market on July 20, 2017, in limited quantities. team rider Kevin Terpening chose to dress this Quickstrike edition in a black, sail and racer blue Air Jordan 1 colorway popularly known as “Royal.”
+Equipped with the same Flyknit cuff, the reasonably new Nike SB Dunk High Elite became a better skate sneaker option as it offered a secured lock-in fit for the heels and ankles.
+First put on the market on July 20, 2017, in limited quantities. team rider Kevin Terpening chose to dress this Quickstrike edition in a black, sail, and racer blue Air Jordan 1 colorway popularly known as “Royal.”

 While its predecessor, the SB Dunk Low Elite, flaunted a shorter collar, this one had a high Flyknit cuff that doubles up as the sneaker’s full-length tongue.
 The Flyknit material was also utilized on the side panels to improve the shoe’s ventilation.
 Soon after, regular versions of this model were released to a larger population in “University Red,” “Sail/Binary Blue” and “Black/Dark Atomic Teal” hues.